Decision-Making: Policies and Ethics in Health Care and Public Health

 Public policy | Do we fund transplants? | Issues and priorities |

 HEALTHY PUBLIC POLICY concerns the policies of other sectors (such as education or transportation), which affect health through their impact on the social determinants of health.
-For example, transportation policies influence the use of ACTIVE TRANSPORT; school curriculum design influences the amount of time devoted to physical activity and the inclusion of health topics; city zoning regulations affect the likelihood that emissions from industrial complexes endanger the health of surrounding populations.
-Similarly, policies that affect social inequity, social exclusion and access to education can affect health.7 In other words, improvements in health policy alone cannot achieve health; healthy public policies are also required.
+For example, transportation policies influence the use of ACTIVE TRANSPORT; school curriculum design influences the amount of time devoted to physical activity and the inclusion of health topics; city zoning regulations affect determinants of health like housing or potential environmental exposures.
+And policies concerning social inequity, social exclusion and access to education can also influence health.7 In other words, improvements in health policy alone are insufficient; healthy public policies in other fields of government are also required.
 Healthy public policies are driven by broad social goals that evolve over time, as outlined in Table 14.2.

 Policy goals | Basis | Actions |